The Writing Lab

 The Faculty Senate has 40 faculty members, 30 representing departments and 10 elected at large.
 In addition, three administrators are non-voting members.
 The voting members of the University Assembly consist of the elected members of the Senate; the president; the chancellor; the vice chancellor for academic affairs; the dean of the graduate school; the vice provost for student affairs; the dean of continuing education; student representatives equal in number to one-third of the faculty members of the assembly; and three staff members, including the president of the Staff Association.
 Non-voting members consist of vice chancellors and vice provosts not already included, deans of all colleges, the dean of libraries, and the president of the Student Government Association.
 The Faculty Senate meets monthly between September and May and the Assembly meets in alternate months during the year.
 Information about the Faculty Senate and University Assembly are available on the Senate’s Web site.

 The mission of the University of Missouri-St. Louis police department is to work cooperatively with the university community and within the framework of the Constitution, enforce the laws, preserve the peace, and provide a safe environment for the campus.

 All members of the campus community are strongly encouraged to call the police for an escort if they feel uncomfortable walking to their car at night.
 For information regarding services, contact the police by calling 314-516‑5158, Monday through Friday, 8 a.m. to 5 p.m.
-For emergencies, call 314 516‑5155 or 911.
+Students are encouraged to add the campus police phone number to their cell phones in case of emergencies on campus 314 516‑5155.